Man wanted in shooting death of a Warren mother, officials say

-WARREN, Ohio (WKBN) – Warren detectives are actively looking for the suspect accused of killing a mother inside her home.
+WARREN, Ohio (WYTV) – Warren detectives and U.S. Marshals are actively looking for the suspect accused of killing a mother inside her home.

 A warrant on a murder charge has been issued for 27-year-old Kemari James.
 Police say he is wanted in connection to a shooting inside a home on the 1600 block of Ogden Ave.
 NW.